IowaDave/AVR_Watchdog_Timer/README.md

 * The factory default state of the WDTON bit is 1, i.e., Unprogrammed.

 ## Modes of Operation
-The WDE and WDIE bits in the register WDTCSR select one of several different WD modes of operation when WDTON fuse bit is Unprogrammed.
+The WDE and WDIE bits in the Watchdog Timer Control and Status Register, WDTCSR, select one of several different WD modes of operation when WDTON fuse bit is Unprogrammed.

 * Mode 0: Stopped
-  * **How**: clear both bit WDIE and bit WDE in register WDTCSR
+  * **How**: clear both bit WDIE and bit WDE in WDTCSR
   * **Meaning**: WD counter overflows have no effect, if they occur at all.
 Maybe WD clock actually turns off and consumes no power?
 That would be nice.

 * Mode 1: System Reset Mode
-  * **How**: set bit WDIE to 0 and bit WDE to 1 in register WDTCSR
+  * **How**: set bit WDIE to 0 and bit WDE to 1 in WDTCSR
   * **Meaning**: Watchdog will reset the MCU (basically, the whole system.)
   * **When**: the Watchdog Counter overflows and rolls over to zero.

 * Mode 2: Interrupt (Only) Mode
-  * **How**: set bit WDIE to 1 and bit WDE to 0 in register WDTCSR
+  * **How**: set bit WDIE to 1 and bit WDE to 0 in WDTCSR
-  * **Meaning**: Watchdog will raise an interrupt if bit I in the status register also is set to 1.
+  * **Meaning**: Watchdog will raise an interrupt if bit I in the system Status Register also is set to 1.
   * **When**: the Watchdog Counter overflows and rolls over to zero.

 * Mode 3: Combined Interrupt and System Reset Mode
-  * **How**: set both bit WDIE and bit WDE to 1 in register WDTCSR
+  * **How**: set both bit WDIE and bit WDE to 1 in WDTCSR
   * **Meaning**: Watchdog will first raise an interrupt then switch to System Reset mode.
   * **When**: In sequence:
     * initially, raise an interrupt upon WD counter overflow as in Mode 2